 This Level 3 apprenticeship will help you prepare for a more supervisory role, which could include planning horses’ diet, nutrition and health plans.
 During the course you will learn how to promote and maintain the health and well-being of horses, prepare horses for work, maintain their health and well-being during transportation and ensure your own actions reduce risks to health and safety.

 Apprenticeships allow you to work while gaining a nationally recognised qualification at the same time, so why not combine your love of horses with earning money.
-To enjoy a career in the industry you must have a passion for horses and be able to demonstrate enthusiasm and a strong determination to succeed.

 Share this course with someone you know...

 You are employed in the horse care industry and would like to gain a nationally recognised qualification.

 A passion for horses and the ability to demonstrate enthusiasm and a strong determination to suceed.

 You will need to have completed the Equine Groom Apprenticeship Level 2

 This apprenticeship will help you prepare for a more supervisory role.

 During the course you will learn how to promote and maintain the health and well-being of horses, prepare horses for work, maintain their health and well-being during transportation and ensure your own actions reduce risks to health and safety.